- This event has passed.

 About Nellie McKay

-A recipient of People for the Ethical Treatment of Animals Humanitarian Award in recognition of her dedication to animal rights, Nellie is an annoyingly vocal advocate for feminism, civil rights and other deeply felt progressive ideals.
-She is currently part of the campaign to get horse-drawn carriages off the streets of New York City.
+A recipient of PETA’s Humanitarian Award in recognition of her dedication to animal rights, Nellie is an annoyingly vocal advocate against war, capitalism and the two-party system that sustains it.

 What Other People Have Been Saying...